peterddrummond/xspde_matlab/doc/source/interactive.rst

 Here:

-- :attr:`in.dimension` is the space-time dimension, with an :math:`x-t` plot given here.
+- :attr:`dimension` is the space-time dimension, with an :math:`x-t` plot given here.
-- :attr:`in.steps` gives the integration steps per plot-point, for improved accuracy.
+- :attr:`steps` gives the integration steps per plot-point, for improved accuracy.
-- :attr:`in.linear` is the linear operator --- an imaginary laplacian
+- :attr:`linear` is the linear operator --- an imaginary laplacian
 - ``r.Dx`` indicates a derivative operation, :math:`\partial/\partial x`.
-See the reference entry for :attr:`in.linear` for more information.
+See the reference entry for :attr:`linear` for more information.

 .. _fig-symmetry-breaking:
 .. figure:: Figures/GinzLand.*